Boracay Tourist Travel Requirements for Covid in July 2021

 Who Can Currently Travel to Boracay?

-From April 1 to 30 people from Modified General Community Quarantine areas are allowed to travel to Boracay.
+From July 1 to 31 all people from Modified General & General Community Quarantine areas are allowed to travel to Boracay.

 The exceptions to this rule are people with comorbidities and women that are pregnant.

 Foreign tourists are at the moment also not allowed, unless they’re already in the Philippines.

 You can see the quarantine classifications of the different regions in the Philippines on the map – it has been created and is kept up to date by Wikipedia.

 For an explanation of MGCQ, GCQ and MECQ quarantine classifications see this article.

 These are the current Covid rules and restrictions on the island: